 Revenue from orthobiologics increased \$9,116,834, or 30%, in 2011 compared to 2010.
 The improvement in orthobiologics product revenue was due to increases in domestic ORTHOVISC revenue, as well as increased sales of MONOVISC in Europe, Turkey and Canada and Anika S.r.l.'s orthopedic revenue in Europe.
 Our U.S. joint health product revenue for 2011 increased 30% compared to 2010.
 This increase reflects DePuy Mitek's continued market penetration to an estimated market share of 14% in 2011 versus 12% share in 2010.
 International orthobiologics product revenue in 2011 increased 26% compared to 2010.
 The increase in international revenue was driven by higher product shipments to new and existing customers in Eastern Europe and the Middle East, partially offset by continued weakness in sales in Southern Europe.
 Anika S.r.l.'s orthopedic product revenue for 2011 increased 40% compared to 2010.
-We expect orthobiologics revenue to increase in 2012 compared to 2011, both domestically and internationally.

 Dermal revenue increased \$116,550, or 3%, in 2011 compared to 2010.
 The increase was primarily due to Anika S.r.l.'s advanced wound care products revenue which totaled \$3,311,618 in 2011 as compared to \$3,064,552 in 2010.
 Aesthetic dermatology revenue was \$369,548 for the year ended December 31, 2011, versus \$500,064 for the prior year.
-In July 2010, our former U.S. distributor, Coapt, filed for protection from creditors and we terminated our agreement with them.
-The aesthetics' market is crowded with many large companies, and our sales expectations in this area are modest.

 Revenue from ophthalmic products in 2011 decreased \$1,007,965, or 8%, compared to revenue for these products in 2010.
 The decrease was primarily attributable to B&L's plan to shift manufacturing to an alternative supplier.
-B&L accounted for 16% of product revenue for the year ended 2011, but is expected to be moderately lower in 2012 under a new, recently signed, three year contract, with further reductions in 2013 and 2014.
-Operating margins under the expired 2004 B&L Agreement were low, and will remain at a similar level under the new contract.
+B&L accounted for 16% of product revenue for the year ended 2011.

 Sales of our surgical products increased \$1,092,817, or 28%, as compared to 2010.
 This product group consists primarily of Anika S.r.l.'s anti-adhesion and ENT products acquired in December 2009.
 The increase was attributable to increased sales of surgical and anti-adhesion products by Anika S.r.l., mostly in Europe and Korea, coupled with a modest increase in the sale of INCERT.
 Our anti-adhesion products include INCERT and Hyalobarrier.
 Our leading ear, nose and throat care product is Merogel.
 Anika S.r.l. is partnered with Medtronic for worldwide distribution (except for Italy) of its ENT products.
-We expect surgical product revenue to increase moderately in 2012 compared to 2011.

 Veterinary revenue decreased \$97,580, or 4%, in 2011 as compared to 2010.
 Sales of HYVISC are made to a single customer under an exclusive agreement which expires December 31, 2014.
-We expect HYVISC revenue to be relatively flat in 2012 compared to 2011.